Water your lawn and garden in the morning or evening when temperatures are cooler to minimize evaporation.

 - Flow water until clear before attaching the meter to the fire hydrant.

 - The fire hydrant must always be opened and closed slowly.
+Failure to do so could result in a main break.

 - A valve on the meter must be used to control the volume flow of water.
 The valve should be in the closed position before opening the fire hydrant.